2008年全国攻读工商管理硕士学位研究生入学考试

 A. Mr. Rubin is the founder of Hillel.

-B. Mr. Rubin thinks that Judaism is not a religion and its an experience.
+B. Mr. Rubin thinks that Judaism is not a religion and it’s an experience.

 C. Hillel is an organization concerned with Jewish college students in the world.